 The Civil Services Examination is one of the exams conducted by UPSC and the commission releases notification once a year with a particular number of vacancies.
 The commission also mandates that the candidates who apply for the exam should fulfil the eligibility criteria.

-According to the UPSC Calendar 2022 released on the official website, the UPSC notification 2022 was released on 2nd February 2022 as scheduled.
+According to the UPSC Calendar 2023 released on the official website, the UPSC notification 2023 will be released on 1st February 2023 as scheduled.
 Therefore, the candidates can start submitting their applications from this date.
-Also, the last date for receipt of applications has been notified as 22nd February 2022 till 18:00.
+Also, the last date for receipt of applications will be notified later.

 UPSC IAS Application Form

 The UPSC Civil Services Exam 2023 has three stages:

 - Interview/Personality Test

 To read about the UPSC Exam Pattern in detail, check the linked article.

 The UPSC has notified dates regarding the notification and exam, and they are tabled below:

 |Release Date of Notification – UPSC CSE 2022||2nd February 2022|

 |Start of UPSC Online Registration for UPSC CSE 2022||2nd February 2022|